kaiserkonok/kaiserkonok/README.md

 **Currently:**
 - Building [kevil.io](https://kevil.io) — AI Research Foundry
-- Creator of **Keovil** — A Local AI Agent for Answering Questions from your private data
+- Creator of **Keovil** — An AI App for Answering Questions from your private data
 - Contributing to open source AI tooling

 **Stack:**